Living off investments defines financial independence, but getting there can be challenging.

 And investment returns (income AND capital gains) determine how much money you need to live off investments.

 How You Feel About Living off Investments from Income Vs Capital Gains Vs Savings

-While all the money (dividends, capital gains and capital) is lumped together in your account, when you think of living off investments in different layers, you can first see if you can live off investment income only.
+While all the money (dividends, capital gains, and capital) is lumped together in your account, when you think of living off investments in different layers, you’ll want to first see if you can live off investment income only.

 At the next layer down, Layer 2, which includes capital gains, your money has also worked for you to make more money.
 For most people, spending at this layer is not quite as comfortable as spending from the income layer except for those with very high net worth.

 But spending both income and capital gains, Level 1 and 2, can, however, can work if either the investment account has significant funds or if capital gains are consistent and above average.
 This emphasizes the importance of good investment returns and is another reason I use a portfolio I created in Allocate Smartly to invest based on 50 years of historical risk and return data.